xsdk-project/HandsOnLessons/lessons/hand_coded_heat/lesson.md

 Memory used        = 176 bytes
 ```

+In the above output, we see the application ran for 2270 iterations before
+the output converged to a point that it did not change significantly.
 Note the total number of iterations, floating point operation count and memory used.

 To visualize a short animation of the results this example, you can use the command